Expose services of type LoadBalancer¶

 The following diagram shows a deployment of service type load balancer where the IPAM controller is used to assign an IP address to a service.

-When a new service of type Loadbalancer
+When a new service of type Loadbalancer is created, the following events occur:

 - The Citrix ingress controller creates a VIP CRD object for the service whenever the

-field in the service is empty. - The IPAM controller assigns an IP address for the VIP CRD object.
+loadBalancerIPfield in the service is empty. - The IPAM controller assigns an IP address for the VIP CRD object.

 - Once the VIP CRD object is updated with the IP address, the Citrix ingress controller automatically configures the Citrix ADC.

-as a service name when you create a CRD object and apply the CRD to the service.
+Note: Custom resource definitions (CRDs) offered by Citrix also supports services of type LoadBalancer.
+That means, you can specify a service of type LoadBalancer as a service name when you create a CRD object and apply the CRD to the service.

 The IPAM controller solution is designed in such a way that you can easily integrate the solution with ExternalDNS providers such as Infoblox.
 For more information on ExternalDNS, see Interoperability with ExternalDNS.